Conor Tracey

-Conor Joseph Tracey (born 13 April 1997) is a New Zealand semi-professional association football player who plays as a goalkeeper for Auckland City.
+Conor Joseph Tracey (born 13 April 1997) is a New Zealand semi-professional association football player who plays as a goalkeeper.

 Club career

 Early career

 Tracey as a young man played for local clubs in Auckland like Papakura City and Beachlands Maraetai alongside English club Queens Park Rangers.

 At the age of 15, Tracey became an integral part of the Beachlands Maraetai squad during the 2012–13 season.

 Canterbury United

 Tracey played in the youth of Canterbury United before signing a contract with them in 2017, however he would only play for them for one season as he would leave for Auckland City in the same year.

 Auckland City

 After leaving Canterbury United, Tracey joined Auckland City, where he has become a regular starter.
 He has played in four international FIFA tournaments, the 2017 FIFA Club World Cup, 2022 FIFA Club World Cup, 2023 FIFA Club World Cup, 2025 FIFA Club World Cup.